MikeSWang/Triumvirate/docs/source/installation.rst

 .. warning::

-    On ARM-based operating systems such as macOS with Apple silicon, installation from built distributions (e.g. Python wheels) is not possible at the moment.
-Please consult other relevant sources for help with compilation dependencies for installation from a source distribution.
-This issue may be resolved in future releases.
+    On ARM-based operating systems such as macOS with Apple silicon, installation from built distributions (e.g. Python wheels) may be unavailable at the moment.
+Please install from a source distribution instead (e.g. `pip` install from the distributed tarball or in editable mode).
+Also consult other resources for help with architecture compatibility of dependencies.
+This issue should be resolved in future releases.

 Dependencies